xullnn/ls_pull_over_push/130/answers.md

 - answer
   - A closure is a **general programming concept** that allows programmers to save a "chunk of code" and execute it at a later time.
-    - It's called a "closure" because it's said to bind its surrounding artifacts (ie, variables, methods, objects, etc) and build an "enclosure" around everything so that they can be referenced when the closure is later executed.
+    - It's called a "closure" because it's said to bind its surrounding artifacts (ie, variables, methods, objects, etc) and build an "enclosure" around everything so that they can be referenced when the closure is used later.
     - no.

 2. Give a code example to show the use of a closure.